ianmarmour/ACAS-Automated-Scanning/README.md

 > ```Computer Configuration -> Windows Settings -> Security Settings -> Local Policies -> User Rights Assignments -> Log on as a batch job -> and add the local administrator that you will run this script as to this group policy```

+1.Copy the configured script from the above section to your Windows 2012 R2 ePO Server preferably in a location that doesn't include spaces in the directory path I.E. `C:\Scripts\ACAS-MonthlyScanTool.ps1`

-Go to Windows Task Scheduler -> Create Task -> Set the following options
+2.Go to Windows Task Scheduler -> Create Task -> Set the following options

-### General
+#### General
 Name = Whatever

 Description = Whatever